nfalquet/thunderbird-openpgp/jekyll/index.md

 OpenPGP and S/MIME split button
 -------------------------------

-If both OpenPGP and S/MIME are enabled for the current account, the choice between both encryption technologies is available from:
+If the user has accounts with both OpenPGP and S/MIME, the choice between both encryption technologies is available from:

 - A dropdown, left from the **Encryption** split button.
 - Radio buttons, in the **Encryption** menu.